mtavhel-tsch/smart-ips-pilgrimage/input/pagecontent/transaction-record-consent-request-expected-actions-semantics.md

-The consent is stored in the consent repository
+- The consent is stored in the consent repository.
+Please see here for Capability statements for the [Consent Registry actor] (https://profiles.ihe.net/ITI/PCF/CapabilityStatement-IHE.PCF.consentRegistry.html)